Overview

 Using Grouped Result

-This query returns the names of users who joined the club with the maximum members:
+This query returns the names of users who joined the club with the largest number of members:

 MATCH (c:Club)<-[:Joins]-()